cgwire/gazu/README.rst

 All contributions are welcome as long as they respect the `C4 contract <https://rfc.zeromq.org/spec:42/C4>`__.

-Code must follow the pep8 convention.
+The code must follow the pep8 convention.

-You can use the pre-commit hook for Black (a python code formatter) before commiting :
+You can use the pre-commit hook for Black (a Python code formatter) before committing :

 .. code:: bash